Assessing the Impacts of Electric Vehicles (EV) Charging on Electricity Grids

 Our expert design and engineering teams have been leaders in the creation of battery technologies, such as our Cell-PLX™ battery interconnect systems for EVs, and we are now working closely with the power industry to adapt these technologies for in-grid, high-capacity battery storage systems.

-As a long-time innovator and trusted supplier to the automotive industry, Interplex continues to play a key role in developing underlying technologies to enable widespread adoption of EVs.
+As a long-time innovator and trusted supplier to the automotive industry, ENNOVI continues to play a key role in developing underlying technologies to enable widespread adoption of EVs.
 Among these initiatives is our commitment to provide a full range of robust and configurable technologies for improving the cost, performance, lifecycle, and range of next generation batteries that have applicability both for EVs and for storage within new-generation power grids.